yasinrezaei/Android-HRM-App/README.md

 # `Android-HRM-App`
-This application was created internally for Aseman Company to evaluate the performance of its employees.
+This application was created for evaluating the performance of Human resources in organizations
 <hr>

 # `Uses`